 What is Chlorosis?

 Chlorosis is a serious condition where a tree’s ability to manufacture chlorophyll has been compromised.
 Because chlorophyll is the green pigment found in leaves, this condition is easy to diagnose by looking at leaf color.
-Mild chlorosis may occur as a pale green appearance to the leaves, while leaves may be yellow and even white in severe cases.
+A pale green appearance to the leaves may signal mild chlorosis, while leaves may be yellow and even white in severe cases.

 Why is Chlorosis a Problem?

 Because chlorophyll is the molecule that a tree utilizes to make energy for itself, trees with chlorosis are making less energy than they normally would.
 This condition results in a weaker, less durable tree that will rarely make it to maturity.
-Chlorotic trees are usually declining and will often die without treatment.
+Chlorotic trees will often die without treatment.

 What Causes Chlorosis?